What Is Psychosomatic Medicine?

 Psychosomatic medicine is the study of how the mind (psyche) and body (soma) interact in health and illness.

-It’s about how your thoughts and feelings can affect your body, and how your physical state can affect your mind.
+In short: It’s about how your thoughts and feelings can affect your body, and how your physical state can affect your mind.

 Core Idea